tidyverse/tidyups/006-dplyr-group-by-ordering.md

 the usage of `arrange()` after `summarise()` if the returned ordering is important.
 A pre-release blog post would also mention this change.

+To ease the transition, a new *temporary* global option, `dplyr.legacy_group_by_locale`, will be added and documented inside `group_by()`.
+If set to `TRUE`, the old grouping algorithm will be used, which will again respect the system locale.
+This should be used *extremely* sparingly, and we only expect this to be used in long analysis scripts for a quick fix.
+In a future minor version of dplyr, this option will be deprecated and ultimately removed, so it is encouraged that code be updated with an explicit `arrange()` call after the grouped operation rather than using this option.

 ## Implementation

 -   vctrs PR for exporting `vec_locate_sorted_groups()`